royerlab/ultrack/README.md

 ## Who is using Ultrack?

-You can find a list of projects and papers that are and have used ultrack at [this page](https://royerlab.github.io/ultrack/appearances.html).
+You can find a list of projects and papers that have used ultrack on [this page](https://royerlab.github.io/ultrack/appearances.html).

 ## Contributing